-Free Community Skips / Big Ashfield Spring Clean was added to the Scrutiny Workplan in September 2018 in order to review the project and learn lessons for any proposed future schemes.
-The district wide clean-up campaign was delivered over a three-week period between 19th May and 9th June 2018.
+The Big Ashfield Spring Clean was a district wide clean-up campaign delivered over a three-week period between 19th May and 9th June 2018.

-This report sets out the cost of delivery, impact the scheme made and lessons learned.
+This report sets out the successes of the project, the cost of delivery and the impact the scheme made along with lessons learned from the first campaign and recommendations for future delivery of Spring Clean campaigns.